 We continually explore how best to use the website as an asset for the Al Khamsa horse and owner, and that has forced us to re-think of many of our goals.

 Sometimes you truly cannot see the forest for the trees.
 In our case, we are losing trees, and before too long, our forest will not be the healthy, diverse environment that it has been.
 We have already lost Foundation Trees (or Horses!) and now we are looking at losing swaths of the forest.
 While the Khamsat has been featuring articles about vanishing and lost lines, Alkhamsa.org can greatly expand our reach in preserving rare bloodlines.
 The plan is to divide this section of the website into web pages specializing in our rarest lines, keeping track of precious new foals, locations, gains and losses.

-To move this plan forward, we established a new Al Khamsa Preservation Task Force, spear headed by Edouard Al Dahdah and currently chaired by Edouard Al Dahdah and Carrie Slayton, to take us from planning to action.
+To move this plan forward, we established a new Al Khamsa Preservation Task Force, spear headed by Edouard Al Dahdah and currently chaired by Edouard Al Dahdah and Kate Rhodes, to take us from planning to action.

 First, we had to agree among ourselves what ‘rare’ is as far as the Task Force is concerned.
 After some discussion, while we agreed that there are rare breeding groups and subgroups within breeding groups in Al Khamsa that need preserving, the Task Force decided that the most urgent call was to preserve rare Al Khamsa Foundation Horses.
 When a Foundation Horse is gone, that bloodline is lost to Al Khamsa forever.